fatima-sohail/java-mini-exercises/java-mini-exercises/linked_list_singly/exercise_instructions.markdown

 Explanation: There is no cycle in the linked list.

 ------------------------------------------------
-Remove Nth Node From The End
+Remove Nth leetcode_BinarySearchTree.Node From The End

 Input: head = [1,2,3,4,5], n = 2 i.e remove node at position 2 from tail
 Output: [1,2,3,5]